appfolio/rails-forward_compatible_controller_tests/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

+This library uses [Appraisal](https://github.com/thoughtbot/appraisal) to run specs in Rails 4 and 5:
-To run minitest and rspec tests using Rails 4.2, run `bundle exec appraisal actionpack-4.2 rake`.
+- `bundle exec appraisal actionpack-4.2 rake`.
+- `bundle exec appraisal actionpack-5.0 rake`.

+The library is a no-op when used with Rails 5 (it doesn't affect the implementation of controller tests).
+You can run the tests in Rails 5 mode to ensure that the behaviour native to Rails 5 is the same as the behaviour in Rails 4 with the library.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.